Cooking & Smoking Tips

 Seasoning the Meat:

 Our GRILLING SPICE & New ALL AROUND SEASONING SALT are very well rounded and perfect blends for Steaks, Chicken and Pork Chops.
-Also our SOUTH OF THE BORDER or CARNE/POLLO ASADA SEASONING are both wonderful on any meat.
+Also our SOUTH OF THE BORDER SEASONING is also wonderful on any meat.
 Whatever seasoning you like, we certainly recommend applying it at least 12-24 hours or more prior cooking, to your meat. for Steaks that are 1 1/4 inch thick or more, we recommend INJECTING too (you will still season the outside as usual).
 Simple mix 1-2 TBSP of your seasoning with 3-4 oz of water and dissolve.
 Inject your steaks in 2-3 different locations, wrap up in Saran Wrap tight and place in Refrigerator.
 This will make a huge difference in the overall flavor.

 Clean Grill: